Signing Up For Payroll Direct Deposit

 Employees on Direct Deposit are often paid at a different time than those that receive checks.
 For exact direct deposit posting dates by pay period, please look for the '$' symbol on the Payroll calendars

-If you have any questions or need help filling out the form, feel free to visit our office or call 805-756-2605.
+If you have any questions or need help filling out the form, feel free to email our office at email@example.com.

 Why do some employees on direct deposit have their money earlier than others?